schubi2/sdo-client/README.md

 4. The manufacture generates an ownership voucher which includes the device information.
 This voucher will be send to the IoT Platform service provider via either a file or through B2B integration.
-The provider registers the ownership voucher with the Rendezvous Service.
+The provider registers the ownership voucher with the Rendezvous Service by importing the voucher into the IOT Platform Service.
+This service will transfer the voucher to the Rendezvous Service.
    So the Rendezvous Service is aware now about the shipped device.
 5. When the device has arrived the customer his only task will be to connect the device to internet.
 6. The device contacts the Rendezvous Service and this service will provide the